-Each Summer School programme consists of a pre-arrival online assignment (starter kit), two weeks of lectures, project work, customer interviews, site visits to companies, socializing events and a report.
+Each summer school programme consists of a pre-arrival online assignment (starter kit), lectures, project work, customer interviews, socialising events and a pitch competition.

-You will receive a starterkit about a month prior to the Summer School.
+You will receive a starter kit prior to the beggining of the programme.
 It contains an assignment on business modelling methods and tools.
-The assignment will take you about eight hours to complete and it should be completed one week prior to the start of the Summer School.
-The starterkit contains online lessons in innovation and entrepreneurship.
-The starterkit is meant to level of knowledge of all participants.
-So when the Summer School starts, you can speed up starting from similar level as all other participants.
+The assignment will take you about eight hours to complete and it should be completed one week before the start of the summer school.
+The starter kit contains online lessons in innovation and entrepreneurship and it is meant to level up the knowledge of all participants.
+This way, when the programme starts, all participants are at a similar level of knowledge.

-An individual final Report will be completed within 2 weeks after the summer school.
-This is a requirement for gaining the 4 ECTS credits.
+An individual final Report will be completed within 2 weeks after the end of the programme.
+This is a requirement for gaining the ECTS credits.

 Take the opportunity to stay competitive and grow your skills in this digital age